brunomarx/cs-hunter/README.md

 ## **Example Beacon Breakdown**

-Using the beacon JSON provided, the following information can be extracted:
+Using a beacon as a sample, the following information can be extracted:

 - The beacon was scanned on IP **154.221.19.134**, which was identified through a Shodan search and scanned using Nmap.
 - The **C2 server** information includes: